How Many Foster Kids Graduate from High School?

 Foster VA is an organization in Virginia that supports foster care.
 They have a support team that works alongside the parents and children throughout their journey together.

 With your love and hard work, you can help change a child's life today.
-Become a foster parent by filling out this simple application and make a difference!
+Become a foster parent by filling out this simple application and making a difference!